HuttleyLab/MutationDiseq/README.md

 Create a conda environment, install flit and the git version of cogent3.
 Then do a developer install of this tool, again using flit

+### Installing `accupy`

+For the most numerically accurate results you will need to install `accupy`.
+This is just a `pip install`, but it requires you have the `Eigen` library installed.

 ## Running the tests

 ```